irunasroot/action-awx-template/README.md

 [![Coverage](./badges/coverage.svg)](./badges/coverage.svg)

 Action for launching an AWX/AAP Job Template or Workflow Job template.
-This action is designed to engage fully with the AWX API for validation and sumitting the proper variables.
+This action is designed to engage fully with the AWX API for validation and submitting the proper variables.

 Works with AWX v18 or above, and AAP v2 or above.
 This _should_ work with older